TrueBlocks/trueblocks-core/docs/content/data-model/chaindata.md

 [chifra when](/docs/chifra/chaindata/#chifra-when) describing dated blocks.
 Dated blocks assign a human-readable date to blocks given block numbers or timestamps and visa versa.

-The following commands produce and manage `DatedBlocks`:
+The following commands produce and manage datedblocks:

 - [chifra when](/docs/chifra/chaindata/#chifra-when)

-Datedblock data is made of the following data fields:
+Datedblock data is made of the following fields:

 | Field       | Description                         | Type      |
 | ----------- | ----------------------------------- | --------- |